- Amy Rubinson, Chief Program Officer & Care Coordination Manager, Educate Tomorrow

 “We’re seeing our college students, especially, are very open to this kind of programming,” Arrechea said.
 “It’s an opportunity for them to socialize in some shape or form.”

 Florida Students in Foster Care or Experiencing Homelessness

 According to the 2019 annual report by Florida’s Council on Homelessness, almost 96,000 Florida students are homeless.
 That figure translates to about 3.1% of the state’s student population.

 There were also 24,404 Florida children in foster care as of August 2019, according to the U.S. Department of Health and Human Services, Administration for Children and Families, AFCARS (Adoption and Foster Care Analysis and Reporting System).

 Florida continues to make progress in the number of former foster youth entering college and 4-year universities thanks to the Florida Department of Children and Families (DCF) tuition waiver.
 According to a Helios Education Foundation report, there were 3,871 students who used DCF tuition fee and exemptions at Florida College System institutions during 2016-17, which is up by 334 students from the previous academic year.
-The same report also revealed that 901 students used DCF tuition and fees exemptions in 2017, a significant gain from 2011 when only 388 students used DCF exemptions.
+The same report also revealed that 901 students at Florida University System institutions used DCF tuition and fees exemptions in 2017, a significant gain from 2011 when only 388 students used DCF exemptions.